-Google India has announced via blog that it has completed the 400-target of offering high-speed public Wi-Fi to railway stations in India.
+Google India has announced via a blog that it has completed the 400-target of offering high-speed public Wi-Fi to railway stations in India.
 The project started in 2015, with CEO Sundar Pichai and PM Narendra Modi making the announcement.

-Google India is therefore not just touching train stations, but as well into the cities, making Google Station available in 150 locations in Pune.
+Google India is, therefore, not just touching train stations but as well into the cities, making Google Station available in 150 locations in Pune.
 Expectedly, Google says that more Smart Cities will be covered in the coming future.

 Google Station public Wi-fi is also launched in Mexico and Indonesia, and the company will bring more countries on board.